audiokinetic/Gyms/Unity/Assets/GymCreator/GymFirstSetup.md

 ![MonoBehaviour](../../../Documentation/Images/ToggleButtonTutorial/MonoBehaviour.png)
 ![OnOffManager](../../../Documentation/Images/ToggleButtonTutorial/OnOffManager.png)

 6. The OnOffManager is a custom class that is part of the Gyms.
-It contains two function that need to be overriden: **OnAction** and **OffAction**.
+It contains two functions that need to be overridden: **OnAction** and **OffAction**.
 Add them to your script:
 ![OnOffAction](../../../Documentation/Images/ToggleButtonTutorial/OnOffAction.png)

 7. A reference to the AkEvent is also required to play and stop it.